Dan Tolkowsky: Military service

-He was initially discharged from the IAF, but reenlisted in 1951.
-He first served as Inspector-General, and then as Chief of Staff to the Commander.
-He was appointed Commander of the IAF in May 1953 and served until July 1958.
-During his time as commander, the IAF received its first fighter jets and took part in the Suez Crisis.
-He was seconded to the Israeli Ministry of Defense in 1958–1959.
-He holds the rank of major-general (Res.) in the Israel Defense Forces.
+Tolkowsky at a reception ceremony for a new El Al aircraft in 1957.

+Tolkowsky with First Lieutenant Yonatan Etkes, a fighter pilot recently returned from Egyptian captivity after he was shot down during the Suez Crisis, 1957.

 Civilian life

-In 1959 Tolkowsky joined the Discount Bank Investment Corporation (DBIC), originally an arm of the Bank, later a public company in Israel.
-He was appointed as Managing Director in 1965 and Vice-Chairman in 1980.
+In 1959, Tolkowsky joined the Discount Bank Investment Corporation (DBIC), originally an arm of the Bank, later a public company in Israel.
+He was appointed Managing Director in 1965 and Vice-Chairman in 1980.
 Beginning in 1962, DBIC was the first financial institution in Israel to invest in local hi-tech industry.
-Tolkowsky helped Uzia Galil start the technology holding company Elron Electronic Industries in 1962.
-In 1985 Tolkowsky, in partnership with his son Gideon and Frederick Adler, a noted American venture capital investor, founded Athena, the first venture fund in Israel, to invest in Israeli and American ventures, mostly hi-tech, which operated until 1997.
+Tolkowsky helped Uzia Galil start the technology holding company Elron Electronic Industries in 1962 as well as the medical technology company Elscint, which became the first Israeli company to trade on Nasdaq in 1972.
+In 1985, Tolkowsky, in partnership with his son Gideon and Frederick Adler, a noted American venture capital investor, founded Athena, the first venture fund in Israel, to invest in Israeli and American ventures, mostly hi-tech, which operated until 1997.

 Tolkowsky also held a series of minor government posts.
-In 1963, he joined the National Council for Research and Development.
-He served as Chairman of the Subcommittee on Radiation and Radioisotopes of the Israel Atomic Energy Commission.
-In 1970, he headed a commission of inquiry that investigated an accident at Lod Airport.
-From 1978-1980 he was a member of the Israel Securities Authority plenum.
+He was a member of the National Council for Research and Development, served on the Israel Atomic Energy Commission, participated in a commission of inquiry that investigated an accident at Lod Airport, was a member of the Israel Securities Authority plenum, and headed the public council of Tel Aviv University's business administration school.
 In 1997, he served on the Ciechanover Commission, which investigated a failed Mossad assassination attempt against Hamas leader Khaled Mashal in Jordan.
-He also was a member of a committee examining the organizational structure of higher education institutions.

-Tolkowsky is a Commandeur of the French Legion of Honour (1958), holds a Doctorate Honoris Causa from the Technion Israel Institute of Technology (1980), and holds an award from the joint US-Israel Science and Technology Authority named after Yitzhak Rabin.
-He was awarded the Presidential Medal of Honor in 2023.
-He is married to Miriam and has a daughter and two sons, Roni, David, and Gideon.
+Tolkowsky was a Commander of the French Legion of Honour (1958), held a Doctorate Honoris Causa from the Technion Israel Institute of Technology (1980), and held an award from the joint US-Israel Science and Technology Authority named after Yitzhak Rabin.
+He was awarded the Presidential Medal of Honor by Isaac Herzog in 2023.

+Tolkowsky married his wife, Miriam, in 1948; she died in 2015.
+He had a daughter and two sons, Roni, David, and Gideon, as well as nine grandchildren.
+He died at his home in Tel Aviv, on 28 November 2025, at the age of 104.